fbpx

 My wife and I took Kiyosaki’s advice and started investing in cash-flowing investments, such as real estate syndications.

-We’ve now been able to take more time off as other streams of income are being created.
+We’ve now been able to take more time off as other income streams are being created.

 #3 The rich focus on their asset columns while everyone else focuses on their income statements